atom-community/zadeh/README.md

 ## Usage from C++

-This is a header only library.
+This is a header-only library.
 Include `./src/zadeh.h` and build it in your application.

 `examples/example1.cpp`: